bugzilla/bugzilla/docs/en/rst/using/finding.rst

 Bugzilla has a number of different search options.

-.. note:: Bugzilla queries are case-insensitive and accent-insensitive, when
+.. note:: Bugzilla queries are case-insensitive and accent-insensitive when
     used with either MySQL or Oracle databases.
 When using Bugzilla with PostgreSQL, however, some queries are case-sensitive.
 This is due to the way PostgreSQL handles case and accent sensitivity.